aigrowthtools/aigrowthtools.github.io/_tabs/contact.md

 ## Get in Touch 📬

-Thank you for visiting **AI Growth Tools**!
+Thank you for visiting **AI Tool Growth**!
 We genuinely value hearing from our readers — whether you have a question about a review, want to suggest a tool, have feedback on an article, or are interested in working together.

 We are a small, independent blog and we read every single message personally.